 by angelku's cute(illah)

 In the business of weather, we use a thermometer to measure the instantaneous temperature in a specific location.
 The word "thermometer" came from the greek word ?????? which means warm, and meter which means to measure.
 Temperature is usually measured and communicated in degrees celcius or degrees Fahrenheit.
 The higher the reading, the warmer the temperature is.

 - The Greek word you're looking for, according to Wikipedia, is θερμός (thermo).
 Thanks for your contribution, AC(i).

-use a liquid-filled tube, similar to the medicinal one pictured above.
-Sometimes the liquid of choice is the silver-coloured mercury, but for the Canadian outdoors, alcohol (which has a lower freezing point) normally gets chosen instead.
+have liquid-filled tubes like the medicinal one pictured above.
+For the Canadian outdoors, it's usually alcohol (which has a lower freezing point) instead of silver-coloured mercury.

-Some thermometers have maximum and minimum value retention capabilities.
-These devices work better lying down, rather than vertically oriented.
-They have properties engineered to interact with the physics of the fluid inside to leave a mark at the extreme temperature desired.
-The observer can then record the reading associated with the mark and reset the thermometer for another day.search
+Some thermometers can hold maximum and minimum values.
+They work better lying down than vertically.
+Their properties interact with the physics of the fluid inside to leave a mark at extreme temperatures.
+Once the mark is made, the observer can record the reading and reset the thermometer

 this site for more information now.